dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 Timeline
 --------

-Outlines how the _Non-Player Characters_ will behave during the adventure.
-Do __not__ obey the following timeline if you don't care to.
+What the _Non-Player Characters_ did, and what they're doing...

 ###Before